linguawork/ft_inception/README.md

 • This project was done on a Virtual Machine.
-• All the files required for the configuration of your project were placed in a "srcs" folder.
+• All the files required for the configuration of the project were placed in a "srcs" folder.
 • A Makefile was created and was located at the root of the directory.
 Makefile sets up the entire application (i.e., it builds the Docker images using docker-compose.yml).